Abnormality Prediction and Forecasting of Laboratory Values from Electrocardiogram Signals Using Multimodal Deep

-\heading{Machine learning and ECG for laboratory values estimation} Recent works have focused on predicting laboratory values using ECG data. \cite{von2024evaluating} explored predicting potassium, calcium, sodium, and creatinine from ECG signals using deep learning. \cite{kwon2021artificial} developed a model that classifies electrolyte imbalances such as hyperkalemia and hypokalemia. \cite{Chiu2024.05.08.24307064} introduced a smartwatch-compatible model for predicting serum potassium levels in end-stage renal disease patients. \cite{chiu2022utilization} created a personalized model using single-lead ECG data to predict dysglycemia in critically ill patients.
-This work stands in the tradition of an earlier conference publication \cite{alcaraz2024cardiolablaboratoryvaluesestimation}, where the authors demonstrated the feasibility of predicting anomalous laboratory values from ECG features and demographics.
-This work significantly extends this work by replacing ECG features by ECG waveforms leveraging deep learning models and extending the application scenario from estimation to estimation and monitoring.
+\heading{Machine learning and ECG for laboratory values abnormality prediction} Recent works have focused on predicting laboratory values using ECG data.
+Von et al.\,\cite{von2024evaluating} explored predicting potassium, calcium, sodium, and creatinine from ECG signals using deep learning.
+Kwon et al.\,\cite{kwon2021artificial} developed a model that classifies electrolyte imbalances such as hyperkalemia and hypokalemia.
+Chiu et al.\,\cite{Chiu2024.05.08.24307064} introduced a smartwatch-compatible model for predicting serum potassium levels in end-stage renal disease patients.
+Chiu et al.\,\cite{chiu2022utilization} created a personalized model using single-lead ECG data to predict dysglycemia in critically ill patients.
+This work stands in the tradition of an earlier conference publication \cite{alcaraz2024cardiolablaboratoryvaluesestimation}, where the feasibility of predicting anomalous laboratory values from ECG features and demographics was demonstrated.
+Our work extends this by using ECG waveforms with deep learning models and broadening the application from abnormality prediction to both abnormality prediction and abnormality forecasting.